weshebert20/express-personal-api/README.md

 ## Part 1.
 Personal API
 Now that we're deployed, it's time to start coding your "personal" api!

-#### Minimum Requirements
+#### Features

 - **Documented API Endpoints**
-    - You must document your API endpoints.
+    - Document your API endpoints.
 We really want to know *how* to use your API!
 And for starters, we need to know what endpoints exist!
         +  Don't make us [dictionary attack](https://en.wikipedia.org/wiki/Dictionary_attack) your site with guesses!
     - One cool way to do this is to create an endpoint that describes all the available endpoints(!).
 We've set you up with an example in `server.js`.
 Don't forget to update it!
         + See the [Open API Initiative](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#paths-object-example) for a neat example of this.